The Directed Grid Theorem: Conclusion

+Since the first version of this paper appears in STOC'15, there is some progress made for the directed graph structure theory and algorithms, building on our directed grid theorem.
+Firstly, building on our directed grid theorem, the directed version of the flat wall theorem (the weak structure theorem) in \cite{GMXIII} is obtained in \cite{flatdirect}.
+This is a significant step towards the directed version of the main structure theorem in \cite{GMXVI}, as in \cite{KTW}, the flat wall theorem is the base case for the (new) proof of the main graph minor structure theorem in \cite{GMXVI}.

+Secondly, the tangle tree-decomposition theorem, proved by Robertson and Seymour in \cite{GMX} in the graph minor series, turns out to be an extremely valuable tool in structural and algorithmic graph theory.
+In \cite{tangletree}, the authors introduce directed tangles and provide a directed tree-decomposition of digraphs $G$ that distinguishes all maximal directed tangles in $G$.
+Furthermore, for any integer~$k$, they construct a directed tree-decomposition that distinguishes all directed tangles of order $k$ (and the construction results in a polynomial time algorithm for fixed $k$).
+Building on our directed grid theorem and this result, we can decide for a given digraph $G$ and $k$ pairs $(s_1, t_1), \dots, (s_k, t_k)$ of vertices either there are directed paths $P_1, \dots, P_k$ such that $P_i$ links $s_i$ to $t_i$ and such that no vertex of $G$ is contained in more than two paths from $\{P_1, \dots, P_k\}$, or there are no $k$ directed disjoint paths $P_1, \dots, P_k$ such that $P_i$ links $s_i$ to $t_i$, see \cite{tangletree}.
+This improves the previous result in \cite{KawarabayashiKK14}.

-We also believe that this theorem will prove to be very useful for further applications of directed tree width, for instance to Erd\H os-P\'osa type results for directed graphs.
-Furthermore, it is likely that the duality of directed tree width and directed grids will make it possible to develop algorithm design techniques such as bidimensionality theory or the irrelevant vertex technique for directed graphs.
-We are particularly optimistic that this approach will lead to some apparently new (and most likely best possible) results for the directed disjoint paths problem.
-We leave this to our future project.
+We also believe that this theorem will prove to be very useful for further applications of directed tree-width, for instance to Erd\H os-P\'osa type results for directed graphs.
+Indeed, building on our direcred grid theorem, a sufficient condition when Erd\H os-P\'osa type results holds for strongly connected directed graphs is given in \cite{epg}.
+Furthermore, it is likely that the duality of directed tree-width and directed grids will make it possible to develop algorithm design techniques such as bidimensionality theory or the irrelevant vertex technique for directed graphs.
+We are particularly optimistic that this approach will lead to new results for the directed disjoint paths problem.
+We leave this for future research.